What you need to get a Michigan Graduated Teen Drivers License

 - Passed a driving skills test and presented a skills test certificate

 - Must show proof of legal presence.
-(Proof of a Social Security number, identity, and Michigan residency will also be required if it was not provided at Level 1.)
+(Proof of a Social Security number, identity, and provide Michigan residency proof if you did not show it at Level 1.)

 - Completed a minimum of 50 hours of supervised driving time, including 10 hours at night